 Can you imagine spending even a day without using the internet to learn new things, find important commercial information, finish work, stay entertained or be connected with your loved ones?
-Today, the number of global internet users is on the constant upswing and businesses cannot afford to not have an online brand presence.
-If you have read our detailed post on SEO, you are aware of the unparalleled good it can do your brand in the long term.
-But what if you also need to create an immediate buzz around your product/service offering and start generating leads?
+Today, the number of global internet users is on constant upswing and businesses cannot afford to not have an online brand presence.
+But what if you need to create an immediate buzz around your product/service offering and start generating leads?
 Here, we take you through the nitty-gritty of PPC marketing, a valuable and instant booster of site traffic.

 As mentioned earlier, one of the major aspects of PPC is that as an advertiser, you only pay when your ad gets clicked on by a Google user.
 This helps you retain great control over your spends and understand exactly where or how your money is being spent and converted into a favourable action.
 The moment the money in your PPC spends account is exhausted, Google stops posting your PPC ads until you fill it up again.
 You can constantly review your financial situation and proceed with PPC only if you feel you are in a comfortable and advantageous position.
 But we must caution you that tightening your purse strings altogether will not work in your favour.
 This, because your PPC campaign may not be as effective if executed for very short periods.
 Besides, you will be unable to draw up reports that help identify patterns or confirm if the campaign was effective due to only a small quantity of performance data being available to you.